Data Bias According to Bipol: Men are Naturally Right and It is the Role of Women to Follow Their Lead: Ethics statement limitation

 \subsubsection{Acknowledgments}

-This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP), funded by the Knut and Alice Wallenberg Foundation and counterpart funding from Luleå University of Technology (LTU).
+The authors wish to thank the anonymous reviewers for their valuable feedback.
+This work is partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP), funded by the Knut and Alice Wallenberg Foundation and counterpart funding from Luleå University of Technology (LTU).
 The authors also thank Björn Backe for his insightful comments during the writing of this paper.